What To Do if You Are Sick or Test Positive for COVID-19?

 You should restrict activities outside your home, except for getting needed medical care.
 Do not go to work, school, or public areas.
 While at home, as much as possible, you should stay in a specific room and away from other people in your home or wear a mask around them during this isolation.
 Also, you should use a separate bathroom, if available.
 Additional guidance for persons who are helping to take care of you at home is available.

 Animals: Do not handle pets or other animals while sick or if you have tested positive for COVID-19.
 See COVID-19 and Animals for more information.

 Avoid using public transportation, ridesharing, or taxis.
 Seek medical attention as soon as possible if your illness is worsening or if you are at high risk for severe illness or complications; monoclonal antibody therapy or an oral medication may be a treatment option for you.
-Before seeking care, call your healthcare provider and tell them that you have, or are being evaluated for, COVID-19.
+You can find locations offering these therapies and medications on the COVID-19 Outpatient Therapy Locator or call 1-800-889-3931.
+Before seeking care, call your health care provider and tell them that you have, or are being evaluated for, COVID-19.
 Put on a facemask before you enter the facility.
-These steps will help the healthcare provider’s office to keep other people in the office or waiting room from getting infected or exposed.
+These steps will help the health care provider’s office to keep other people in the office or waiting room from getting infected or exposed.

 If you need assistance with housing/hoteling options or for basic needs like groceries, please see Resource Assistance.

 Think through your activities 2 days before you tested or started to have symptoms and make a list of all you have had close contact with.

 A close contact is someone who came within 6 feet of you for a cumulative total of 15 minutes or more over a 24-hour period.
 These include your family members.